Shilajit

 - 90+ days continuous

-Pandit 2016 testosterone protocol.
-Take on empty stomach for best absorption.
+Matches the [Pandit 2016](https://pubmed.ncbi.nlm.nih.gov/26395129/) testosterone protocol.
+Take on an empty stomach unless it causes nausea.

 Resin protocol (traditional) Anecdotal